Best duvet inserts and comforters 2024 – for all seasons and budgets

 For a down alternative duvet insert, the Saatva Heavyweight Comforter has a lot of loft.
 That'll be the thick, fluffy handfuls of fiberfill, stuffed into the comforter and held in place via baffle-box construction.
 That means no lumps, no bumps, and no cold patches.
 Still, nothing compares to the natural loft of the best down comforter.

 The Saatva Heavyweight Comforter is wrapped in a cotton percale shell to boost breathability.
-Our expert tester, Jaclyn, tried it out as the Atlanta weather turned from winter to spring, and she was pleasantly surprised to find she could sleep comfortably in milder temperatures.
-Even with the best warm comforter, you don't want to overheat.
+Our expert tester, Jaclyn Turner, tried it out as the Atlanta weather turned from winter to spring.
+'I'm a hot sleeper, but I still like to sleep with a layer,' says Jaclyn.
+'I like cuddling up in cozy season, but I don't want to overheat.
+I was pleasantly surprised to find I could still sleep comfortably in milder temperatures, though I wouldn't want to sleep under the Heavyweight Comforter in summer.'

 Retailing at $345 for a Queen, the Saatva Heavyweight Comforter is on the more expensive side, but that's the price you pay for such heaped handfuls of fiberfill.
 For an affordable, all-season alternative, consider the Saatva All-Year Comforter.